ros-navigation/navigation2/nav2_behavior_tree/README.md

 }
 ```

-Once a new node is registered in this way, it is now available to the BehaviorTreeEngine and can be used in Behavior Trees.
-For example,
+Once a new node is registered with the factory, it is now available to the BehaviorTreeEngine and can be used in Behavior Trees.
+For example, the following simple XML description of a BT shows the FollowPath node in use:

 ```XML
 <root main_tree_to_execute="MainTree">